 They raised our taxes the maximum amount year after year.
 We fought it every time and never once won anything worth reporting.
 One year, my husband had a meeting one-on-one with the tax collector.
 They came prepared with neighbor’s home values and even had aerial photos of our roof-line and property.
 He told us we would never win because, quote: “see the number of corners and all the ridges and valleys of the roof?
 That’s a custom home and the value will always be higher. ”

-Anyway, after that meeting, my husband began to put the pressure on and talk me into putting our house on the market.
+Anyway, after that meeting, my husband began to apply serious pressure and talk me into putting our house on the market.
 It took about three years for me to agree and another 20 months to get the house sold.

 We got lucky in our search and found two long narrow lots right next to each other.
 We planned to buy them both and then replot the two lots in the one.